 David Gissen is a historian, theorist, critic and curator of architecture and urbanism.
 Recent work focuses on developing a novel concept of nature in architectural thought and developing experimental forms of architectural historical practice.

-David is the author of the book Subnature: Architecture's Other Environments (Princeton Architectural Press, 2009), editor of the “Territory” issue of AD Journal (2010), editor of the book Big and Green (Princeton Architectural Press, 2003) and author of the forthcoming book Manhattan Atmospheres: Architecture, The Interior Environment and Urban Crisis (University of Minnesota Press, 2013).
+David is the author of the books Manhattan Atmospheres: Architecture, The Interior Environment and Urban Crisis (University of Minnesota Press, 2014) and Subnature: Architecture's Other Environments (Princeton Architectural Press, 2009), editor of the “Territory” issue of AD Journal (2010) and the book Big and Green (Princeton Architectural Press, 2003) .

-His essays and research are published in journals such as AA Files, AD Energies, Grey Room, Cabinet, Kerb, Log, Quaderns, Volume, The Radical History Review, The Journal of Architecture, The Journal of Architectural Education, Tarp, and Thresholds; and magazines, newspapers and blogs such as Architectural Record, Architecture, Metropolis, Domus, ARCADE, BldgBlog, Pruned, Edible Geography, Archinect, Blueprint, Constructs, Singapore Architect, The Village Voice, Time Out: New York, The New York Times, The New Yorker, Huffington Post, and The Atlantic.
+His essays and research are published in journals such as AA Files, AD Energies, Grey Room, Cabinet, Kerb, Log, Quaderns, Volume, The Radical History Review, The Journal of Architecture, The Journal of Architectural Education, Tarp, and Thresholds; and magazines, newspapers, and blogs such as Artforum, Architectural Record, Architecture, Metropolis, Domus, ARCADE, BldgBlog, Pruned, Edible Geography, Archinect, Blueprint, Constructs, Singapore Architect, the Village Voice, Time Out: New York, the New York Times, the New Yorker, Huffington Post, and the Atlantic.

 His curatorial and experimental historical work has been staged at the Lower East Side Tenement Museum, National Building Museum, Yale Architecture Gallery, Maryland Institute College of Art, Toronto Free Gallery, The Museum of the City of New York, and the exhibition "Landscape Futures" at the Nevada Museum of Art.